safetyAI/ChatSafetyAI/README.md

 - [ ] advanced voice mode
 - [ ] image generation

+### 04-6-2026
+- Image extraction and OCR for custom database files and on-the-fly files
+- Now relying on Azure Document Intelligence for superior structure-preserving text extraction, especially on tables, headers, captions, etc.
+- Ability to remove files that have been uploaded before submitting the query
+- Expanded EBS knowledge about alternative controls and other novel concepts

 ### 03-13-2026
 - Logging mechanism: Fixed session isolation, Python and R now in same file, better naming
 - Custom DB choice now automatically resets to allow mode triggering in follow-up queries